THIS COMBINATION TREATMENT was studied in a clinical trial

 • eye pain, swelling, or redness

 • Changes in the electrical activity of your heart called QT prolongation.
 QT prolongation can cause irregular heartbeats that can be life-threatening.
-Your healthcare provider should do tests before you start taking BRAFTOVI combination therapy and during your treatment to check your body salts (electrolytes).
-Tell your healthcare provider right away if you feel faint, light-headed, dizzy, or if you feel your heart beating irregularly or fast during treatment with BRAFTOVI combination therapy.
+Your healthcare provider should do tests before you start taking BRAFTOVI and during your treatment to check your body salts (electrolytes).
+Tell your healthcare provider right away if you feel faint, light-headed, dizzy, or if you feel your heart beating irregularly or fast during treatment with BRAFTOVI.
 These symptoms may be related to QT prolongation

 Your healthcare provider may change your dose, temporarily stop, or permanently stop treatment with BRAFTOVI if you have certain side effects.